 We appreciate any and all questions, suggestions and comments … positive or negative.
 Thank you!

-All guests are required to make an advance reservation prior to their visit.
-If you need reservation assistance, please contact us at firstname.lastname@example.org or call 248-541-5717.
+If you need ticket purchase assistance, please contact us at email@example.com or call 248-541-5717.
 Please be advised we are experiencing high traffic on our reservation site and through our call center.
 Please try again if you have issues.
 Thank you for your patience as we do our best to support all of our members and guests.
-A limited number of general admission tickets will also be available at the gate each day with pricing of $15 per child or senior, and $19 per adult.
+A limited number of general admission tickets will also be available at the gate each day with pricing of $20 per child or senior, and $25 per adult.
 The best way to guarantee your Detroit Zoo visit is to book your visit in advance online.